-We are publishing the Proposed Materials with this Notice.
-Certain jurisdictions may also include additional local information in Annex G. In particular, those jurisdictions that are a party to Multilateral Instrument 11-102 Passport System (currently all jurisdictions except Ontario) are publishing for comment amendments to that instrument and its companion policy that permit the use of the passport system for designation applications by CROs and exemptive relief applications by designated rating organizations.
-As Ontario is not a party to Multilateral Instrument 11-102, these amendments will not be published for comment in Ontario.
+Jurisdictions that are a party to Multilateral Instrument 11-102 Passport System (currently all jurisdictions except Ontario) are also publishing amendments to that instrument and companion policy that permit the use of the passport system for designation applications by CROs and exemptive relief applications by designated rating organizations.
+These related amendments are contained in Annexes G and H.